-- 10/What other financial term should immediately spring to mind when you hear the word "returns"? - 11/In your view, are more securities issued on the primary market or exchanged on the secondary market? - 12/What other financial term should immediately spring to mind when you hear the word "risk"? - 13/Which instrument carries the greater risk shares or bonds?
-Why?

-- 14/Explain how the poor performance of the secondary market can impact the primary market. - 15/What are the two biggest flaws of a bad financial manager? - 16/Why do you believe management has to do some roadshows before issuing new shares or bonds? - 17/In what condition can a bottle of wine be considered as a financial product?
+- 10/ What other financial term should immediately spring to mind when you hear the word "returns"? - 11/ In your view, are more securities issued on the primary market than exchanged on the secondary market? - 12/ What other financial term should immediately spring to mind when you hear the word "risk"? - 13/ Which instrument carries the greater risk shares or bonds?
+Why? - 14/ Explain how the poor performance of the secondary market can impact the primary market. - 15/ What are the two biggest flaws of a bad financial manager?